HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/adminuiidp.md

 Once configured, the Admin UI login should look like the following example image.
 In the example image, _Keycloak_ is used as the external IdP.

+!!! note

+    Make sure to add `{DRAPI_HOST}/admin/ui/callback` as a redirect URI in your chosen IdP.

 ![external IdP for Admin UI login](../../assets/images/AdminUiLoginExternalIdP.png)

 Clicking **Sign in with {external_idp_name}** commences the authorization code flow.